 There are Christian products that can be positive alternatives to occultic and secular games such as "Dungeons and Dragons."
 But even these RPGs should be examined and evaluated.
 Before deciding to play any game, ask yourself what message it communicates and what values it promotes.
 Games that focus on violence, sexuality, greed, and self-indulgence should be avoided.
 Philippians 4:8 gives us a great standard that we apply to our entertainment choices: "Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy – meditate on these things."

-If you'd like to discuss this topic in greater detail with a member of our staff, please contact our Counseling Department.
-Our counselors are available at this number.
+If you'd like to discuss this topic in greater detail with a member of our staff, please contact our Counseling department.
 They'd be glad to assist you in any way they can.